Click the play button to hear my (not too cheesy) reading of the post.

 “Shoo,” I say to Superbad.
 “Achoo!”

-Cat allergy aside, I can’t think of a better reminder that I need to roll with the punches.
+Cat allergy aside, I can’t think of a better reminder than a couple of crazy cats that I need to roll with the punches.

 ii. a long-established or inherited way of thinking or acting;